apache/fluo-website/tour/exercise-1.md

 title: Word count Exercise
 ---

+This excercise gives you an opportunity to use everything you have learned so far to attempt writing a simple Fluo application.
+A bare minimum of code, along with a conceptual sketch of a solution, is provided to get you started.

-This exercise will show you how to create a simple system that computes word counts for unique documents.
-This system should do the following.
+The application should compute word counts for unique documents.
+This application should do the following.

  * Deduplicate content based on hash
  * Count how many URIs reference content